Need help now?

 We value the respectful recognition of Aboriginal history, culture, traditional values, stories, and healing practices that support counselling alongside the use of western therapeutic approaches.
 Aboriginal students can access initial consultation appointments at either our Brock Hall Counselling Services site or the First Nations Longhouse.

 All of our counsellors are experienced in providing sexual assault counselling and are available to support students.
+If you need an emergency appointment regarding a sexual assault, please let the counselling team know when you contact them.

 Counselling is available at the Oak Street campus for UBC undergraduate and graduate students completing programs at Children's and Women's Health Centre of BC.